Scouting for SCN in stunted or yellow soybeans,

 Adapted from SCN Symptoms and Soil Sampling slide set, courtesy of Greg Tylka, Iowa State University.

 Questions?
-Please contact Greg Tylka, Iowa State University
+Please contact Iowa State University